Three tips on how to take your own headshots

 Reply

-Elle Narbrook says:
+• Elle Narbrook

 So glad you’re finding them useful, Nora.
 Can’t wait to see your gifs! x